Upstream battle: Rowers stress unique team opportunities, culture | The Stanford Daily

 Osborne, a high school basketball and golf player, followed a path similar to Banks’s at Stanford.

-“When I first met Craig Amerkhanian and Jon Allbin I was immediately sold on rowing,” Osbourne told row2k in 2012.
+“When I first met Craig Amerkhanian and Jon Allbin I was immediately sold on rowing,” Osborne told row2k in 2012.

 Banks was pursuing his master’s degree at Stanford when Osborne joined the team in 2005, and Osborne said “watching how [Banks’s] dedication paid off really served as the model of excellence that I want to follow.”